Skip to content

 Values:

-• <parent_changespec_name> - The NAME of a parent ChangeSpec that must be completed first
+• <parent_patch_name>: the NAME of a parent Patch that must be completed first.

-The PARENT field is a ChangeSpec name — never a VCS ref.
-Values like origin/main, origin/master, or the Mercurial sentinel p4head are not valid here; they describe checkout targets for the VCS, not dependency relationships between CLs.
-"No parent ChangeSpec" is represented by omitting the field entirely. sase commit drops the PARENT field and warns when the value passed via -p does not resolve to an existing ChangeSpec.
+The PARENT field is a Patch name, never a VCS ref.
+Values like origin/main, origin/master, or the Mercurial sentinel p4head describe checkout targets, not dependencies between Patches.
+"No parent Patch" is represented by omitting the field entirely. sase stitch create drops the PARENT field and warns when the value passed via -p does not resolve to an existing Patch.

-Auto-detection: When creating a new ChangeSpec via sase commit, the PARENT field is automatically set if the current branch corresponds to an existing ChangeSpec.
-This can be overridden with the -p/--parent flag (see commit_workflows.md for details).
+Auto-detection: when creating a new Patch via sase stitch create, the PARENT field is automatically set if the current branch corresponds to an existing Patch.
+This can be overridden with -p/--parent; see commit_workflows.md for details.

 Examples: